Focused. Accomplished. Ethical.

 - ACCT 5150 - Accounting Ethics, Professionalism, and the Public Interest*

 - ACCT 6122 - Income Taxation of Corporations and Shareholders

 - ACCT 6124 - Taxation of Flow-Through Entities

 - ACCT 6126 - International Taxation

-* Students who have not completed a 3-unit course in accounting ethics or professional responsibilities in previous coursework must complete ACCT 5150 as an elective course.
+* Students who have not completed a 3-unit course in accounting ethics, professional responsibilities, auditing or fraud examination in previous coursework must complete ACCT 5150 as an elective course.